WFMN (New Jersey): History

 In May 1940, the Federal Communications Commission (FCC) authorized an FM band effective January 1, 1941, operating on 40 channels spanning 42–50 MHz.
 (This was later changed to 88–106 MHz, and still later to 88–108 MHz, which increased the number of channels to 100.)
 At this time Edwin Howard Armstrong, the inventor of "wide-band" FM, was already operating experimental station W2XMN on 42.8 MHz, transmitting from a tower he had constructed a few miles north of New York City in Alpine, New Jersey.
 Under the new provisions he was granted an additional authorization for a commercial station broadcasting on 43.1 MHz from the Alpine site, which was issued the call sign W31NY.
+(Note: The initial policy for commercial FM station call signs included an initial "W" for stations located east of the Mississippi River, followed by the last two digits of a station's frequency assignment, "31" in this case, and closing with a one or two character city identifier, which for New York metropolitan stations was "NY".)

 Under the initial regulations, commercial FM frequencies were divided into three categories, with "Class C" stations having the greatest coverage.
 W31NY was assigned to one of three Class C frequencies available to the New York City area, which had an estimated coverage area of 15,610 mi2, corresponding to a radius of approximately 70 mi.
 There are very few reports of W31NY actually making any broadcasts, in contrast to W2XMN, which was assigned to a similar frequency but with higher power.
 However, one example occurred in March 1942, when it was reported that W31NY had been used to rebroadcast a program relayed from station W43B near Boston.
 Effective November 1, 1943, the FCC modified its policy for FM station callsigns, and W31NY's call sign was changed to WFMN.

 On June 27, 1945, the FCC announced that due to interference concerns it was reallocating the existing FM "low band" frequencies to other services, with 42–44 MHz going to "non-government fixed and mobile", and 44–50 MHz allocated to television channel 1.
 (The TV allocation was later reassigned as additional "non-government fixed and mobile" frequencies.)
 This in turn meant that existing FM band stations would be relocated to 88-106 MHz (later expanded to 108 MHz).
 Armstrong had strenuously objected to this move when it was still a proposal under review for being unnecessarily disruptive.
 However, at the time of its adoption he also announced that to help ease the transition he had developed the technology needed for stations to simultaneously broadcast on both their original "low band" and new "high band" frequencies.